 - Finally, make perpendicular cuts down through the vertical slices you made.
 If you need to chop the onions finer, run your knife through them using a rocking motion.
 Be sure to hold down the tip of the knife; otherwise, the onions will go flying around the room.
 Set aside.

-- Thinly slice ½ onion for the hambagu sauce.
+- Thinly slice ½ onion for the hambagu sauce (keep divided if you're doubling the recipe).
 Set aside.

-- Cut off and discard the bottom of 1 package shimeji mushrooms and separate them into small clusters.
+- Cut off and discard the bottom of 1 package shimeji mushrooms and separate them into small clusters (keep divided if you‘re doubling the recipe).
 Set aside for the hambagu sauce.

 To Sauté the Minced Onion for the Patties